GreptimeTeam/docs/docs/v0.8/zh/contributor-guide/tests/unit-test.md

 ## Introduction

 Unit tests are embedded into the codebase, usually placed next to the logic being tested.
-They are written using Rust's `#[test]` attribute and can run with `cargo test --workspace`.
+They are written using Rust's `#[test]` attribute and can run with `cargo nextest run`.
-Since `GreptimeDB` orchestrates its components in the "workspace" manner, the tailing `--workspace` is necessary to run all the unit cases.

-The default test runner ships with `cargo` is a bit slow.
-It's recommended to use [`nextest`](https://nexte.st/) to speed up the test procedure.
+The default test runner ships with `cargo` is not supported in GreptimeDB codebase.
+It's recommended to use [`nextest`](https://nexte.st/) instead.
 You can install it with

 ```shell
 cargo install cargo-nextest --locked